FREQUENTLY ASKED QUESTIONS

 7. What are the membership dues/fees for members who join online?

 eMembership dues are currently $30.00 per year across all jurisdictions.
 Dues are paid online to the Knights of Columbus Supreme Council and they cover both the member’s state and supreme membership fees.
 If a member transfers to a local council, the dues are pro-rated to that council.
 Debit cards and credit cards are accepted as forms of payment by the Supreme Council.

 8. Why eMembership?

-This pilot program is currently only available in Maryland, New Mexico and Alberta.
+This pilot program is currently available only in Alberta, Arizona, Connecticut, Florida, Maryland, New Mexico and Washington, D.C.
 During this pilot we will be testing the viability and success of this new join process.